Kyuu-Ji/htb-write-up/lazy/write-up-lazy.md

 ![Binary Analysis 1](https://kyuu-ji.github.io/htb-write-up/lazy/lazy_privesc-2.png)

 The command `cat` gets executed from _/bin/cat_.
-When we create our own *cat** command in a path that gets checked before we can exploit this:
+When we create our own **cat** command in a path that gets checked before, we can exploit this:
 ```markdown
 mitsos@LazyClown:~$ which cat
 /bin/cat